 MTA Press Releases

-The Manufacturing Technologies Association (MTA) is delighted to launch the 2018 edition of their flagship competition for D&T and engineering students, the Technology Design and Innovation (TDI) Challenge sponsored by Close Brothers.
+The Manufacturing Technologies Association (MTA) have launched the 2020 edition of the Technology, Design and Innovation (TDI) Challenge.

 The flagship schools’ competition, which has been running for 17 years, will return in 2020 with a twist.
 Due to the current Coronavirus situation in the UK, a new format for 2020 edition of TDI is being launched online.

 A consortium of significant UK industrial, technology and engineering businesses from across the aerospace, automotive and medical sectors, has come together to produce medical ventilators for the UK.

 The Covid 19 Lockdown is not being lifted but it is changing.
 Sunday saw a statement from the Prime Minister setting out a conditional timetable for restrictions to be eased.
 Yesterday saw the publication of a plan which puts some flesh on those bones and, later the publication of the Guidance for employers to enable more of the workforce to return to work.

 The Manufacturing Technologies Association (MTA), which owns and runs the MACH exhibition on behalf of the industry, has taken the decision to reschedule MACH from April 2020 to January 2021.